General Fertility Questions

 If an egg is not retrieved or if the technique does not produce a pregnancy on the first attempt, how soon can the procedure be repeated?

 This depends on the individual.
-The primary reason for delay is to allow the patient’s normal menstrual cycle to resume, which may take 2 to 3 cycles.
+The primary reason for delay is to allow the patient’s normal menstrual cycle to resume, which may take 2 to 3 cycles at our fertility clinic in Trumbull, CT and New York City.

 How many times will IVF be repeated per couple?

-There is no specific number.
-This is determined by the couple together with the physician.
+There is no specific number; this is determined by the couple together with your infertility specialist at CT Fertility.

 After the IVF procedure, how long must we wait to have intercourse?